Showing posts with label history. Show all posts

 Saturday, March 16, 2019

-#51.
-A Theory of Christianity [Evolutionary Psychology, Population]
+#50.
+A Theory of Christianity [evolutionary psychology, population]

-My gut told me that there is more to be said about Christianity than what I wrote or implied in Post #50.
-My doubts about the completeness of my work began with this statement by Saint Paul:
+Continuing from Post #49, doubts about the completeness of my assessment began with this statement by Saint Paul:

 “And if Christ be not risen, then is our preaching vain, and your faith is also vain.”